Michael-Reefe/Loki.jl/README.md

 `fit_uv_bump = false`

 This boolean option determines whether to include the UV bump in the dust attenuation curve.
-This only applies if `extinction_curve` is set to `"calzetti"`.
+This only applies if `extinction_curve` is set to `"calz"`.

 `fit_covering_frac = false`

 This boolean option determines whether to include a dust covering fraction in the attenuation curve.
-This only applies if `extinction_curve` is set to `"calzetti"`.
+This only applies if `extinction_curve` is set to `"calz"`.

 `tie_template_amps = false`